If you’ve been conducting a job search for a while now, chances are you need some job search tips to recharge your energy.

 It’s time to take a break to regroup.
 Unplug from the career search rat race for a bit and do something that you choose—something that can renew your batteries and refresh your interest in work and life.

-Think of this as an opportunity to take control over what energizes your batteries and renews your brain and energy field in order to re-engage with your job search with a fresh perspective.
+Think of this as an opportunity to take control over what energizes your batteries and renews your brain and energy field to re-engage with your job search with a fresh perspective.